An English-language training course in Devon in 1952

 He was Bertram Authers, owner of the High Street Studio at Crediton, a small town located about 10 kms to the north-west of Exeter.
 It only remained for me to put a name on the edifice whose corner angle with its unique salient stones could be seen behind and above the stairs.
 Using Google Images search function, it did not take me long to find out.
 This was Reed Hall, a former mansion which at the time was owned by the University College of the South West of England (later to become the University of Exeter in 1955) (6).

 In the picture, taken on a bright sunny day, the trainees are sitting on the steps of the wide stairway, making it look like a human pyramid.
-They grin broadly at the photograph as he utters the usual phrase, "Say cheese!"
+They grin broadly at the photographer as he utters the usual phrase, "Say cheese!"
 Jean is sitting on the parapet in the left part of the picture, on the same level as the seventh rank starting from the bottom up.
 His wife, not being a trainee, is not in the picture.

 Three years later, in 1955, Jean gave up any hope of becoming a teacher of English and went back to being a primary school teacher at Ormoy-Villers.
 He also took up the post of town clerk to make both ends meet.
 The same year, Adrienne Ropert gave birth to a little girl, Catherine, who was to marry an English teacher a few decades later…